OualidZM/ChatAppProject/README.md

 # Chat App

 ## About the Project
-### In this project, the main focus was to make a Chat App
-### that looks like whatsapp and telegram, using JS,Html and
-### Css.
-### We had the freedom to make it on our way, that means that doesn't specialy need to look like whatsapp and telegram
+ In this project the main focus was to make a Chat App, that looks like WhatsApp and Telegram, using JS, HTML and CSS.
+We had the freedom to do it on our way, that means that doesn't especially need to look like WhatsApp and Telegram

 ## TODO LIST